Three Papuan Gulf kapkap adornments

 The lower Kapkap is of classic design

-These are the last of the papuan Gulf Kapkap that i have and i suspect after these have sold they will not come on the market very often because they are one of the most lovely adornments
+These are the last of the Papuan Gulf Kapkap that I have and I suspect after these have sold they will not come on the market very often because they are one of the loveliest adornments

-Price for set of 3 on custon made stands: $2100 AUD
+Price for set of 3 on custom made stands: $2100 AUD

 Papuan Gulf kapkap adornments